nergalex/f5-aks-kic-lab/source/class4/class4.rst

-Class 3 - Micro-Proxy architecture
+lab 3 - API GW & OIDC
 ##############################################################

 In this class, we will deploy NGINX App Protect in CentOS host by installing the RPM packages from the official NGINX Plus Repo.